 In the industrial age, which spans our entire lives, companies have dumped their harmful by-products and waste into the most convenient places available to them – the air, rivers, lakes, and other areas where the unwanted materials would seem to “wash away.”

 Many of these harmful toxins found in our environment have profoundly bad effects on your body and your health.
-Not surprisingly, some of these chemical nasties have a direct effect on your athletic performance, inhibiting your body’s ability to function and perform at a higher level.
+Not surprisingly, some of these pollutants have a direct effect on your athletic performance, inhibiting your body’s ability to function and perform at a higher level.

-The toxic effects of lead, arsenic, cadmium, BPA, PFOA (also called C8) and other toxins can and do affect athletic performance.Lead can impair normal cell function and lead to digestive problems, muscle and joint pain, nerve disorders, and high blood pressure.
+The toxic effects of lead, arsenic, cadmium, BPA, PFOA (also called C8), and other toxins found in the environment, can and doaffect athletic performance.Lead can impair normal cell function and lead to digestive problems, muscle and joint pain, nerve disorders, and high blood pressure.